vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.3.7 =
+* Enhancement: Re-throw WP_Error if it somehow ends up in Api->handle_http_response so we can see why something failed.

 = 1.3.6 =
 * Enhancement: Reduced the amount of superfluous order notes.
 * Fix: Increased atomicity for purchases that are not yet done.
 Due to a bug with the previously added feature in 1.3.2 about selection of default order status, the order would move to that status before it's considered done.
 This has been fixed.